cloudwego/cloudwego.github.io/content/en/docs/hertz/overview/_index.md

 ### High extensibility

-Hertz adopts a layered architecture to deliver a "batteries included" experience.
-Due to its layered design, the framework is highly extensible while its core functionality remains robust.
-Hertz comes with default implementations for many modules but also enables users to extend them to fit their own needs.
-At present, only stable capabilities have been made available to the open source community.
-More planning refers to [RoadMap](https://github.com/cloudwego/hertz/blob/main/ROADMAP.md).
+Hertz uses a layered architecture to deliver a "batteries included" experience.
+Because of its layered design, the framework is highly extensible, while its core functionality remains robust.
+Hertz comes with default implementations for many modules, but also allows users to extend them to suit their own needs.
+At present, only stable features have been released to the open source community.
+For further planning, please refer to the [RoadMap](https://github.com/cloudwego/hertz/blob/main/ROADMAP.md).

 ### Multi-protocol support

 Hertz framework provides out-of-box support for HTTP 1.1 and ALPN protocol.
-In addition, due to the layered design, Hertz supports the custom implementation of the protocol layer to adapt to different use cases.
+In addition, due to its layered design, Hertz supports the custom implementation of the protocol layer to adapt to different use cases.

 ### Switching Network layer on demand

-Hertz has the ability to switch between network layer implementation ( Netpoll and Go Net ) on demand.
-Users can choose the network library that best fits their needs.
+Hertz has the ability to switch between network layer implementations ( Netpoll and go.net ) as required.
+Users can choose the network library that best suits their needs.
 Hertz also supports network layer extension in the form of plug-ins.

 ## Performance

 Performance testing can only provide a relative reference.
 In production, there are many factors that can affect actual performance.

 We provide the [hertz-benchmark](https://github.com/cloudwego/hertz-benchmark) project to track and compare the performance of Hertz and other frameworks in different situations for reference.

 ## Related Projects
 - [Netpoll](https://github.com/cloudwego/netpoll): A high-performance network library.
 Hertz uses it by default.